cdfoundation/foundation/committees/subcommittees/outreach-projects.md

 ### Observer (Non-binding votes, open to all member companies, and supporting marketing staff)

 ## Governance
-The committee will be lead by a chairperson or co-chairperson
+The committee is led by the chairperson or co-chairperson

 ## Governing Board Oversight
 Set forth in the CDF Charter Section 3.d.i

 ## Committee Purpose
-@TODO
+Vision: Own the opinionated story of emerging modern continuous integration and delivery practices across the software community.

+Mission: Educate and grow technical usership on how to solve by leveraging open source and CDF projects.
 ## Committee Members
 Chair - Rosalind Benoit Armory (rosalind.benoit@armory.io)